 Both my therapist and psychiatrist have been incredibly supportive of me taking this step.
 My therapist helped me apply for the dog for me because she really believes this will be beneficial for me on multiple levels.
 As I mentioned, I’ve never owned a dog before.
 In fact, I’ve always been a little leery around dogs.
 But the more I have learned about the benefits of psychiatric service dogs, the more I was able to get behind the idea.

-So I talked to my wife, who happens to be allergic to dogs, about what that would look like.
-She’s always been incredibly supportive of me seeking and trying treatment options, so she got on board (and was the one who actually initiated the idea).
-Because of her allergies, I am awaiting a hypoallergenic dog, which if I’m honest is a challenge for my masculinity (but that’s an issue for another day).
-But I believe this is going to be a beneficial experience and I’m looking forward to sharing it with you.
+I talked about what getting a dog would look like, especially considering allergies.
+Support for seeking and trying different treatment options has always been important, so I’m moving forward with the idea.
+Because of allergy concerns, I’m awaiting a hypoallergenic dog, which, if I’m honest, is a challenge for my masculinity (but that’s an issue for another day).
+Still, I believe this will be a beneficial experience, and I’m looking forward to sharing it with you.

 Since there seems to be a lot of confusion out there about service dogs vs. therapy dogs, I wanted to help clear it up.